Vietnam.vn - Nền tảng quảng bá Việt Nam

 Police escort former Pakistani Prime Minister Imran Khan (center) as he arrives at the Supreme Court in Islamabad on May 12, 2023.
 Photo: AFP

-His supporters stormed military facilities, set fire to the state television building, smashed buses, ransacked the home of a top military official and attacked other properties, leading to nearly 2,000 arrests and the deployment of troops.
+His supporters stormed military facilities, set fire to the state television building, vandalized buses, ransacked the home of a top military official and attacked other properties, leading to nearly 2,000 arrests and the deployment of troops.

 The Pakistani military has warned against further attacks on its assets, calling the violence "premeditated".
 The Pakistani military still holds significant political and economic roles in the country.
 However, the military says it supports the democratic process.